 GlobalData tracks drug-specific phase transition and likelihood of approval scores, in addition to indication benchmarks based off 18 years of historical drug development data.
 Attributes of the drug, company and its clinical trials play a fundamental role in drug-specific PTSR and likelihood of approval.

-Cadonilimab is under development for the treatment of advanced or metastatic squamous or non-squamous non-small cell lung carcinoma, adenocarcinoma of the gastroesophageal junction and solid tumors including cervical cancer, gastric cancer, hepatocellular carcinoma, esophageal squamous-cell carcinoma, epithelial ovarian cancer, colorectal cancer, metastatic hormone refractory (castration resistant, androgen-independent) prostate cancer, transitional cell cancer (urothelial cell cancer), esophageal squamous cell carcinoma, triple-negative breast cancer, melanoma, mesothelioma, large-cell neuroendocrine carcinoma, colorectal cancer, non-small cell lung cancer small-cell lung cancer, melanoma, nasopharyngeal cancer, stomach cancer, urothelial carcinoma, metastatic soft tissue sarcoma, mainly including undifferentiated pleomorphic sarcoma/malignant fiber histiocytoma, alveolar soft part sarcoma, dedifferentiated liposarcoma, fibrosarcoma, leiomyosarcoma, anigosarcoma, synovial sarcoma and metastatic clear cell renal cell carcinoma (ccRCC).
+Cadonilimab is under development for the treatment of advanced or metastatic squamous or non-squamous non-small cell lung carcinoma, signet ring cell squamous cell carcinoma, adenocarcinoma of the gastroesophageal junction and solid tumors including cervical cancer, gastric cancer, hepatocellular carcinoma, esophageal squamous-cell carcinoma, epithelial ovarian cancer, colorectal cancer, metastatic hormone refractory (castration resistant, androgen-independent) prostate cancer, transitional cell cancer (urothelial cell cancer), esophageal squamous cell carcinoma, triple-negative breast cancer, melanoma, mesothelioma, large-cell neuroendocrine carcinoma, colorectal cancer, non-small cell lung cancer small-cell lung cancer, melanoma, nasopharyngeal cancer, stomach cancer, urothelial carcinoma, metastatic soft tissue sarcoma, mainly including undifferentiated pleomorphic sarcoma/malignant fiber histiocytoma, alveolar soft part sarcoma, dedifferentiated liposarcoma, fibrosarcoma, leiomyosarcoma, angiosarcoma, synovial sarcoma, pancreatic ductal adenocarcinoma (PDAC), metastatic pancreatic cancer, vulvar cancer and metastatic clear cell renal cell carcinoma (ccRCC).
 It is administered by intravenous route.
 The drug candidate is a bi-specific monoclonal antibody.
 It acts by targeting programmed cell death protein 1 (PD-1) and Cytotoxic T Lymphocyte Protein 4 (CTLA4).

 It was also under development for the treatment of peripheral T cell lymphoma.